SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Call for Participation

 \section{Call for Participation}

-SciVisAgentBench is intended as a starting point rather than a complete coverage of the SciVis space.
-We identify two key directions for its continued growth.
+SciVisAgentBench is intended as a starting point rather than a complete coverage of the SciVis field.
+To foster continuous growth, we invite participation in two key areas, as outlined below.
 First, the benchmark should expand in breadth.
 Although the current release covers a diverse set of application domains and data types, many important areas of SciVis remain underrepresented.
 Expanding the benchmark with new datasets, domains, and visualization scenarios will improve coverage and better reflect real-world practice.
 Second, the benchmark should go deeper into complexity levels.
 Beyond isolated tasks, future development should emphasize long-horizon workflows that more closely resemble real scientific processes, including environment setup, iterative analysis, visualization design, and result reporting.
 For example, whether LLM agents can complete end-to-end workflows comparable to an IEEE VIS contest designed for human participants.

 We invite the VIS community to contribute to both directions.
-Researchers and practitioners can submit new datasets, cases, and evaluation scenarios through the infrastructure we have built \footnote{New cases can be submitted by following the contribution tab on \href{https://scivisagentbench.github.io/}{our SciVisAgentBench website}.}, following the provided templates and taxonomy to ensure consistency and reproducibility.
+Researchers and practitioners can submit new datasets, cases, and evaluation scenarios through the infrastructure we have built, following the provided templates and taxonomy to ensure consistency and reproducibility.
 To support this effort, we outline several concrete actions.
-We will organize workshops focused on SciVis agent evaluation, provide tutorials for developing and contributing benchmark cases, and host benchmark-driven challenges.
+We plan to organize workshops focused on SciVis agent evaluation, provide tutorials for developing and contributing benchmark cases, and host benchmark-driven challenges.
 In particular, we plan to organize a contest where agents, rather than humans, participate under a shared evaluation protocol.